 - Spotter mode.
 Acting like a spotter at the gym, the machine will automatically reduce the weight if you’re having a hard time completing a rep. The Bluetooth handles are helpful for this as well, as you can turn the weight off with the touch of a button.

 - Strength assessment.
 Using the results from this assessment, the machine calculates your optimal weight loads for each exercise.
 It also calculates a strength score for tracking your gains over time.

-Classes are available on the Tonal app, with new content added weekly.
+Live and on-demand classes are available on the Tonal app, with new content added weekly.

-To select your workout, you can sort either by targeted body area, such as arms or abs, or by exercise type, including:
+To select your workout, you can sort by targeted body area, such as arms or abs, or by exercise type, including: